Tyrrrz/YoutubeExplode/Readme.md

 > 🟡 **Project status**: maintenance mode<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)</sup>

 **YoutubeExplode** is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks.
-Behind a layer of abstraction, the library parses raw page content and uses reverse-engineered requests to retrieve information.
+Behind a layer of abstraction, this library works by scraping raw page data and exploiting reverse-engineered internal endpoints.
-As it doesn't rely on the official API, there's also no need for an API key and there are no usage quotas.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>